What does an Addiction Counselor in Florida do? What is Their Job Role?

 Certified Addiction Professional (CAP)

 This is the certification level recognized in Florida law as a qualified professional.
-The certification requires 350 hours of professional training, three professional references, an accredited bachelor’s degree in a related social science field, and 6,000 hours of supervised clinical experience.
+The certification requires 350 hours of professional training, three professional references, an accredited bachelor’s degree or higher in a related social science field, and 6,000 hours of supervised clinical experience.
 Applicants with master’s degrees or higher in counseling only need 400 hours.
 Applicants must accept the FCB professional ethics code and pass the Florida Alcohol &Drug exam.

 Certified Master’s Level Addiction Professional (MCAP)